 The Youth Apprenticeship Program is a unique opportunity for students to start preparing for a career while still in high school.
 This one- or two-year program provides the opportunity for earning an hourly wage while learning from skilled professionals.
 Excused time from school is optional.
 Students completing the program will receive a certificate of occupational proficiency from the Wisconsin Department of Workforce Development.
 Participation in the Youth Apprenticeship Program requires the student to meet entry criteria.
-Students must have a high interest in the finance field (business, finance, accounting, banking and/or insurance), be on track to graduate, have adequate transportation, obtain parental permission, have a good attendance record, and be willing to submit to an application and interview process.
+Students must have a high interest in the finance field (business, finance, accounting, banking and/or insurance), he on track to graduate have adequate transportation, obtain parental permission, have a good attendance.

+and/or insurance), be on track to graduate, have adequate transportation, obtain parental permission, have a good attendance record, and be willing to submit to an application and interview process.
 Strong interest in math and fluency in computers also make this program an attractive career option for students.
 Applicants are approved for the program on a case-by-case basis.
 May earn up to a maximum of 2 credits during 11th and 12th grades.

-Course Required for PHS Graduation
+Course required for PHS Graduation.